-Welcome to our beginner's guide to !
-In this article, we will be diving into the world of contracts and exploring the ins and outs of this popular investment tool.
+Welcome to our beginner's guide to financial derivatives!
+In this article, we will be diving into the world of futures contracts and exploring the ins and outs of this popular investment tool.
 Whether you're a seasoned investor looking to expand your portfolio or a beginner just starting to dip your toes into the world of trading, this guide will provide you with a comprehensive overview of futures contracts and how they work.
 From understanding the basics of stock derivatives to exploring the benefits and risks of futures contracts, we will cover it all.
 We will also provide tips and strategies for beginners looking to get started with futures trading and help you navigate the differences between futures and options.
 Additionally, we will touch on advanced techniques in futures trading and discuss the future trends and innovations in the financial derivatives market.
 So, whether you're a novice or an experienced investor, get ready to delve into the exciting world of futures contracts and discover how they can enhance your investment portfolio.

 1. An Introduction to Futures Contracts: A Beginner’s Guide to Financial Derivatives